lilxyzw/VRCLightVolumes/Documentation/ForShaderDevelopers.md

 `float3 specColor` - Final surface specular color

-### float \_UdonLightVolumeEnabled
+### float LightVolumesEnabled()
-A global float variable that is not defined and stores `0` if there are no light volumes support on the current scene, or stores `1` if light volumes system is provided.
+Returns `0` if there are no light volumes support on the current scene, or `1` if light volumes system is provided.

 It's not mandatory to check the light volumes support by yourself, because **LightVolumeSH()** and **LightVolumeAdditiveSH()** functions already do it and fallback to Unity Light probes instead of using the light volumes.

+### float LightVolumesVersion()

+Returns the light volumes version. `0` means that light volumes are not presented in the scene. `1`, `2` or any other values in future, shows the global light volumes verison presented in the scene.